nlpaueb/dmmcs/README.md

 Set the ```do_dmmcs``` option equal to ```True``` in order to use the dmmcs guided-decoding mechanism during inference instead of the vanilla beam search.

+## Licence

+This repository is licensed under the MIT license.
+See [LICENSE](https://github.com/nlpaueb/dmmcs/blob/main/LICENSE) for more details.

 ## Citation